Monkee-Boy/CG-Global-UI/README.md

 ## Conventions and Architecture
 This framework should closely follow the BEM CSS architecture.
 You can learn more about BEM [here](http://getbem.com/introduction/)

-By breaking the site into standalone components, we are able to reuse those components in other sites with no recoding needed.

 ## Code Organization
 The global stylesheet should be divided into component sections.
 Each component should include any blocks, elements, and modifiers for that particular component.

+By breaking the site into standalone components, we are able to reuse those components in other sites with minimal effort.
+This also means that should we decide to update the look of a specific component, we can update those styles here and those changes will be brought into all other projects automatically.

 Before each component's styles, add a comment section that describes the component.
 Include the common name of the component, followed by the word 'component'.